Itapemirim, Espírito Santo, Brazil: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types C and N. Ensure that you find the necessary kind.
-Many adapters available are just plug changers and expect your electronics to adjust the voltage themselves.
-If yours can't do that they could get destroyed.
-This one is sufficent for most areas.
+A plug adapter that supports outlet types C and N. It's important that you find the right kind.
+Most adapters that you can buy are simply plugs and expect your devices to change the voltage themselves.
+If your electronics can't do that they could get destroyed.
+This one should be appropriate for most places.

 • Power bank for devices